Ralph Lauren's (RL) CEO Patrice Louvet on Q4 2020 Results - Earnings Call Transcript

 The second thing I'd call out is assessing our store footprint.
 So we still believe in the role of the store, and we're encouraged by the early connected retail interventions like curbside pickup, for example, but we're going to continue to review our store portfolio in the context of our omnichannel strategy.
 And especially within North America wholesale, this means continuing to concentrate on our most productive brick-and-mortar doors, which are generally the top doors of our wholesale partners anyhow, as we also grow select wholesale.com opportunities.

 And the third example I would call out, Dana, is around scaling new ways of working for us.
 And we've been able to do things in weeks and days that typically would have taken us months or years to do.
 This includes our ability to work remotely around the world, continuing to digitize our end-to-end value chain and also driving a culture of cost discipline, which is obviously critical in the current environment that we're in.
-So the key strategic pillars of our Next Great Chapter plan still hold true in this environment.
+So the strategic pillars of our Next Great Chapter plan still hold true in this environment.
 We are feeling actually quite good about that, but there's a clear opportunity to accelerate some of the priorities, some of which I just called out for you.

 And then I think, Jane, you will cover the Q1 question.